Parikshit00/Movierec/README.md

 1,50,5.0,964982931
 ```

-Each row specifies how much rating did a user gave to a certain movie and the timestamp of rating given.
+Each row represents a single rating : one user’s thoughts about one movie and its timestamp